Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Madhya 12.135, purport

-The conditioned soul is so entangled in materialism since so long that to remove such a covering from the consciousness may be quite hard.
+The conditioned soul has been entangled in materialism for so long that to remove such a covering from the consciousness may be quite hard.
 The jivas here are in a vicious cycle that produces reaction after reaction, desire after desire.
 The great advantage of Krishna consciousness is that we have a practical way to deal with the problem, or in other words, we can remove a thorn with another thorn.
 The impersonalists’ proposal of stopping action and become desireless is just a hallucination, for the soul is by nature active and conscious.
 But by following the path of the great acaryas we can engage all our senses and desires in the service of Krishna and His pure devotees, and if we manage to please Them, our trip back to Godhead is guaranteed.

 This essay was originally submitted for assessment during the third year of the Bhakti-vaibhava course at VIHE, fourth canto of Srimad Bhagavatam, on 18/10/04